 The traditional way of sewing pockets is with acrylic thread in a colour that matches the fabric.
-This method is far more time consuming as you need to change the thread for every different coloured fabric.
-But I’m not aware on a pocket coming apart if sewn in this way.
+This method is far more time consuming as you need to change the thread for every different coloured fabric, however usually we don’t often see pockets coming apart if sewn in this way.

-As a company if there is a right way of doing something then that is the way we will do it.
+As a company principle, if there is a right way of doing something, then that’s the way we will do it.
 Time and labour saving for us is less important than making blinds that will last.

-So when placing an order for new blinds then ask the question of how the pockets are sealed because it will have an effect on the lifespan of your blinds.
+So when placing an order for any new blinds always ask the question of how the pockets are sealed because it will have a huge effect on the lifespan of your blinds.